 1. Pre-heat the oven to 180C and grease a standard size 2lb loaf tin.

 2. Mash together the bananas in a bowl.
 In a separate vessel cream together the sugar and the butter like one would with a normal sponge cake, then crack in the eggs mixing them in one by one.
-Mix these together and fold in the flour and chocolate.
+Mix the bananas into the batter before combining with the flour and chocolate.

 3. Spoon this into the loaf tin and cook for 40 minutes, before turning the oven down to 150C and cooking for a further 30 minutes.